Are you looking for sugar free dessert recipes for the holidays?

-To make the creamy filling:
+To make the creamy filling/sugar free pudding recipe:

-In a medium sauce pan melt butter and add flour over medium heat to make a roux but don’t brown.
+In a medium saucepan melt butter and add flour over medium heat to make a roux but don’t brown.
 Whisk in swerve, a pinch of salt and milk.
 Cook until it is thickened.
 Take off of heat.
 In a small bowl, add a little bit of hot filling to the beaten egg and mix well.
 Then add the egg mixture to the rest of the filling.
 Heat just a little bit more until it thickens.
 Allow to cool and make the rest of the dessert.

 To make the Pecan Praline Crust:

 Preheat oven to 350 degrees.
-In a small skillet add butter, granulated Swerve, pecans, cinnamon and a pinch of salt to medium heat and allow to slightly brown.
+In a small skillet add butter, granulated Swerve, pecans, cinnamon and a pinch of salt to medium heat and allow to brown slightly.
 Carefully divide the crust between the eight jars and press the crust down.
 Put the jars on a cookie sheet and bake for about 10 minutes, being careful not to burn the nuts.
 Take out of the oven and when cool divide the cream filling between the eight jars.